MikeMcl/bignumber.js/README.md

 let z = new BigNumber(x);
 x.isEqualTo(y) && y.isEqualTo(z) && x.isEqualTo(z);      // true
 ```

+An error will be thrown if an invalid value is passed to the constructor.

 To get the string value of a BigNumber use [`toString()`](http://mikemcl.github.io/bignumber.js/#toS) or [`toFixed()`](http://mikemcl.github.io/bignumber.js/#toFix).
 Using `toFixed()` prevents exponential notation being returned, no matter how large or small the value.